What is Marfan syndrome?

-Marfan syndrome is a genetic disorder that affects the body’s connective tissue.
+Marfan syndrome is a genetic condition that affects the body’s connective tissue.
 Connective tissue holds all the body’s cells, organs, and tissue together.
 It also helps the body grow and develop.

 Connective tissue is made up of proteins.
 The genetic defect that causes Marfan syndrome is a mutation in a gene known as FBN1.
 This gene affects a protein called fibrillin-1.
 The abnormal fibrillin-1 protein leads to an increase in the activity of a growth factor, called transforming growth factor-beta (TGF-beta), and eventually leads to problems with connective tissue throughout the body.
 This, in turn, creates the features and medical problems associated with Marfan syndrome.
 Because connective tissue is found throughout the body, Marfan syndrome can affect many different parts of the body (see below):